This article will provide you with a step-by-step process to format your data and upload it to all versions of the DotActiv software.

 Formatting Your Data

 Before formatting your data, it is important to know why formatting the data and checking for duplicates is so important.
-As DotActiv has a very structured approach to data formats, if there are any duplicates or inconsistencies in the data, it would end in you not getting the accurate results you were looking for.
+Since the DotActiv application has a very structured approach to data formats, any duplicates or inconsistencies in the data would affect the accuracy of the results you were looking for.

 Duplicate data results in inaccurate projections for your business, hence why it’s important to make sure you have no duplicate data at all before importing it into your DotActiv Database.
 Your key-value such as Product Code or Barcode can not contain any duplicates as the software will not import the data if a duplicate key value is detected.